-So – you want the technical version – you’ve come to the right place.
+So, you want more technical info? you’ve come to the right place.

-As per the charging page, we’ll cover the various ways you can charge, but we’ll offer a little more technical information for those that want to know more.
+This information is meant to be read alongside the main charging page – here we’ll offer a little more technical information for those that want to know more.

 Units – One for every season

 Charge Rate: On the main page, I talked about all the chargers in terms of their output in kW.
 There is a lot of confusion about charging rates, and Tesla don’t help a lot with this.

 Firstly, If your car is set to display your charge in “Distance”, then your car will display your remaining range, rather than a percentage as well as show your charge rate in km/hr: